 Configuring the FRITZ!Box for use with other FRITZ!Boxes

 You want to connect two FRITZ!Boxes so that the second FRITZ!Box uses the first one's internet connection? ✓ Configuration is really simple.

 You can connect your FRITZ!Box to an existing FRITZ!Box and configure it so that it uses the first one's internet connection.
 This allows you to:

-- completely integrate all of the computers, smartphones, and other devices connected to the second FRITZ!Box into your home network.
+- completely integrate all of the devices connected to the second FRITZ!Box into your home network.
 You can use these devices to access the internet as well as other devices in the home network, and they can use all of the functions offered by the FRITZ!Box connected to the internet.